 Developers develop in their own sandbox environments within the dev resource group and commit changes into their own short-lived git branches.
 For example,

-On completion of the PR validation, the commit to master will trigger a build pipeline that publishes all necessary build artifacts.
+On completion of the PR validation, the commit to main will trigger a build pipeline that publishes all necessary build artifacts.

 The completion of a successful build pipeline will trigger the first stage of the release pipeline.
 Doing so deploys the publish build artifacts into the dev environment, except for ADF.

-Developers manually publish to the dev ADF from the collaboration branch (master).
+Developers manually publish to the dev ADF from the collaboration branch (main).
 The manual publishing updates the Azure Resource Manager (ARM) templates in the

 The successful completion of the first stage triggers a manual approval gate.